slickml/slick-ml/README.md

 ```
 ![frequency](https://raw.githubusercontent.com/slickml/slick-ml/master/assets/images/feature_frequency.png)

-Here is an example using SlickML to quickly visualize the binary classification
+Here is an example using SlickML how to train/validate a XGBoostCV classifier:
-metrics based on multiple calculated thresholds:

 ```python
 # train a classifier using loaded train/test data
 from slickml.classification import XGBoostCVClassifier